-Hardness is the basic characteristic that the tool material should have.
+Hardness is a fundamental characteristic that tool materials should possess.

-To cut chips from the workpiece, the hardness of the tool must be greater than the hardness of the workpiece material.
+To cut chips from a workpiece, the tool’s hardness must be greater than that of the workpiece material.

-The hardness of the cutting edge of the tool used for cutting metal materials is generally above 60HRC.
+The cutting edge of tools used to cut metal materials generally has a hardness above 60HRC.

-The hardness of high-speed steel is 63~70HRC; the hardness of carbide tools is 89~93HRC.
+The hardness of high-speed steel is 63-70HRC, while the hardness of carbide tools is 89-93HRC.

-Wear resistance is the ability of the tool material to resist wear.
+Wear resistance refers to the tool material’s ability to resist wear.

 If the quality of the material is taken into consideration and the temperature in the friction zone and chemical wear are not considered, the following method can be used to express the wear resistance WR of the material: